-Preparing for a future career is a personal journey toward a unique destination.
+Preparing for a future career is a personal journey toward each student’s unique destination.
 The Stride Career Prep approach allows students to get a jump-start by exploring interests as early as middle school.
-Through career-oriented courses, students can discover their interests and develop skills for a specific career pathway or specialization, helping them graduate high school ready to enter college, a career, or both.
+Through career-oriented courses, students can discover their interests and develop skills for a specific career pathway or specialization, helping them graduate ready to enter college, a career, or both.

 When should my student start career planning?